sandhya076/EMART/README.md

 # ECOMMERCE APPLICATION
-This is a application which sells the TRADITIONAL clothes for both men and women.
+This is a ECOMMERCE application with name of TRADITIONAL EMART which sells the TRADITIONAL clothes for both men and women.

 ## Packages used in this application
     javascript